TimoGuy/solanine_vulkan/etc/gondola_system_todo.md

                 > NOTE: so a control point that gets added within the bounds of a station will just get sucked in, which should be fine.
             - [x] If removing control point and any points belong to station, just delete the station to make it easier.
     - [ ] Make stations saveable and loadable.
-    - [ ] Allow control points to be moved by moving the renderobj too.
+    - [ ] Allow control points to be moved by moving the anchor control point renderobj too.
     - [ ] Make train line double lined.
         - [ ] Take neighboring two nodes and get their deltaposition and that should be the tangent.
 Cross it with vector.up and you should get the offset direction of the control points.
         - [ ] Make track changer.